Tips for Cycling at 50 and Older

 Since cycling does strain certain muscles and joints (especially the knees), it may cause some discomfort to older adults.
 Fortunately, there are things you can do to minimize your post-cycling soreness and enjoy riding your bike more fully.
 Here are some helpful tips for cycling at 50 and older.

-Make Sure Your Bike Is the Right Size
+Make Sure Your E-Bike Is the Right Size

 Make Sure Your Seat Is the Right Height